 Administrator Professional Certificate (ProCert) Renewal FAQ

-Do I need to address all six standards as part of my five 1-year PGPs?
+Do I need to address all six standards as part of my four 1-year PGPs?

 No, all six standards do not have to be addressed.
 Renewal of the administrator professional certificate is a job-embedded, contextualized professional development and certification process.
 As such, administrators are expected to address standards based on their needs assessment.

 More than one supervisor signed my PGP forms over the past five years.
 Which supervisor needs to sign the verification form?

 The supervisor, supervisor designee, or appointed representative who signs the fourth PGP should also sign the verification form.
 Be sure to have copies of the previous four PGPs for the supervisor’s verification.
 Remember, it is your responsibility to maintain your certificate; be sure to keep the original PGP documents in a safe place.

 I am leaving my position as a principal or program administrator.
 How do I renew my administrator certificate if I am no longer serving in the role?